Help center support eXpress

 For notifications to work, ensure that no other session is open simultaneously.
 For example, if you are currently reading messages in the web app on a computer, notifications will not be duplicated to the mobile device.

-If the engineering menu of the iOS app lacks apnsPushToken and/or voexPushToken, try restarting the app.
+If the engineering menu of the iOS app lacks apnsPushToken and/or voexPushToken, try restarting the app by swiping it away from the app list, then reopening it.

-Check if the "Focus" mode is enabled on the device.
-Add the app to the allowed notifications list in Focus: Settings > Focus > select the active mode > add the app to the Allowed Notifications list.
+Add the app to the allowed notifications list in “Focus”: Settings > Focus > select the active mode > add the app to the Allowed Notifications list.

 If notifications do not work in all apps on the device, there is an APNS issue on the device.
 In this case, contact Apple support.